uikit/uikit-site/docs/pages/close.md

 ***

 ## Accessibility

-The Close component sets the appropriate WAI-ARIA roles and properties.
+The Close component automatically sets the appropriate WAI-ARIA roles and properties.

-- The close element has the `button` role and a `aria-label` property.
+- The *close icon* has the `aria-label` property, and if an `<a>` element is used, the `button` role.

 ***